linyc74/lstm_dna/README.md

 ## Model Architecture

+The LSTM model in this study is a nucleotide-based, many-to-many sequence mode.
+The model predicts whether each nucleotide is of CDS or not, i.e. binary classification.

 **Figure 1 - Bidirectional Nucleotide-based LSTM** <br>
 For input, each nucleotide is converted to a one-hot encoding vector of 4 elements.
 For output, the label for each nucleotide is binary, where 1 is CDS and 0 is non-CDS.